ahosnyyy/PointPainting/README.md

 # PointPainting (Point Cloud Semantic Segmentation)

-Pytorch implementation of [PointPainting](https://arxiv.org/pdf/1911.10150.pdf) for realtime pointcloud semantic segmentation painting based on [BiSeNetv2](https://arxiv.org/pdf/1808.00897.pdf)
+Pytorch implementation of [PointPainting](https://arxiv.org/pdf/1911.10150.pdf) for realtime pointcloud semantic segmentation painting based on [BiSeNetv2](https://arxiv.org/pdf/1808.00897.pdf).
+It works by projecting lidar points into the output of an image-only semantic segmentation network and appending the class scores to each point.
+The output is (painted) point cloud can then be fed to any lidar-only detection method.

 ![pointpainting](images/pp.png)